 I’ve been passionate about books since I was four years old.
 Around the same time, I figured out how to hunt and peck on my parents’ electric typewriter—which, I assure you, was the height of technology at the time—and began attempting to create my own stories.

-I’m also a blogger, doodler, film buff, and mom to three teenagers and two rescue dogs.
+I’m also a blogger, doodler, film buff, and mom to three adolescents and two rescue dogs.
 I was born and raised in Greenville, North Carolina; now my heart is divided between the beautiful Shenandoah Valley of Virginia, where I’ve lived for over 25 years, and the Pacific Northwest, where I gravitate toward Seattle like a homing pigeon.

 Random Facts (Just for Fun):